PRIVACY NOTICE

 We do not actively obtain data from external sources relating to customer circumstances.

-We will always obtain customer consent before recording information relating to personal circumstances such as health, financial status or communication requirements.
+We will always obtain customer consent before recording information relating to personal circumstances such as health, or communication requirements.

 |